kloik/hello-world/README.md

 * That is what i do here
 * It will be the first commit I think
 * Okay so lesgo

+So what do you think is this
+This is a commit you fool